 The ICOA retains a percentage of the total allocations for state plan administration.
 Additionally, funding is reduced from Title IIIB to be allocated as the Title III B Ombudsman funding to support the Long-Term Care Ombudsman program.
 The amount for each grant after reductions is allocated to the AAAs.

-4. Fiscal - Title VII Federal Funding Formula Distribution
+- 4. Fiscal Title VII Federal Funding Formula Distribution

+- a) Purpose and Goals

+- (1) Purpose

 Allocating the available Federal Older Americas Act Title VII funding to Idaho's 6 AAAs utilizing ACL approve methodology.